treeverse/lakeFS/docs/integrations/spark.md

 {: .note}

 ## Two-tiered Spark support

-lakeFS support in Spark has two tiers:

-* Access lakeFS using the [S3A gateway](#access-lakefs-using-the-s3a-gateway).
+{: .no_toc }

+There are two ways you can use lakeFS with Spark:

+* Using the [S3 gateway](#use-the-s3-gateway): get started quickly!
-* Access lakeFS using the [lakeFS-specific Hadoop FileSystem](#access-lakefs-using-the-lakefs-specific-hadoop-filesystem).
+* Using the [lakeFS-specific Hadoop FileSystem](#use-the-lakefs-specific-hadoop-filesystem): fully unlock the performance of lakeFS.

-Using the S3A gateway is easier to configure and may be more suitable for legacy or small-scale applications.
-Using the lakeFS FileSystem requires a somewhat more complex configuration, but offers greatly increased performance.

-## Access lakeFS using the S3A gateway
+## Use the S3 gateway

-To use this mode you configure the Spark application to use S3A using the S3-compatible endpoint that the lakeFS server provides.
-Accordingly, all data flows through the lakeFS server.

-Accessing data in lakeFS from Spark is the same as accessing S3 data from Spark.
-The only changes you need to consider are:
-1. Setting the configurations to access lakeFS,
-1. Accessing objects using the lakeFS S3 path convention.
+lakeFS has an S3-compatible endpoint.
+Simply point Spark to this endpoint to get started quickly.
+You will access your data using S3-style URIs, e.g. `s3a://example-repo/example-branch/example-table`.

 ### Configuration
+{: .no_toc }

-To configure Spark to work with lakeFS, we set S3 Hadoop configuration to the lakeFS endpoint and credentials:
+To configure Spark to work with lakeFS, we set S3A Hadoop configuration to the lakeFS endpoint and credentials:

 | Hadoop Configuration          | Value                                        |
 |-------------------------------|----------------------------------------------|